This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - use 5CP Eviscerates

-In addition, you should take Subterfuge as lvl15 talent due to the synergy it has with Find Weakness; if you decide to also take Prey on the Weak and the mob is stunnable, throw in the opening rotation a Cheap Shot for additional damage.
+Contrary to what's expected, Shadow Focus is still better than Subterfuge, very likely because of the low energy regen; if you decide to also take Prey on the Weak and the mob is stunnable, throw in the opening rotation a Cheap Shot for additional damage.

 - Vanish: with Master of Subtlety and Find Weakness, it becomes a good burst CD.